Red Specter FORGE

 - Multimodal Injection — 8 payloads (metadata, alt-text, cross-modal confusion)

-Adaptive escalation: if the model resists initial payloads, Forge applies mutations and escalates to more aggressive variants automatically.
+Adaptive escalation: if the model resists initial payloads, FORGE applies mutations and escalates to more aggressive variants automatically.

 Systematic jailbreak assault.
 70 base payloads across 7 documented jailbreak categories.
 Mutates payloads based on model resistance.
 Keeps pushing until the model breaks or exhausts the full payload library.